MarkusWahlman/BlockStacker-OpenGL/README.md

 ## The game right now
 The movement and rotation mechanics work well.
 However, I may need to add a feature to adjust the block’s position during rotation (by moving it up, right, or left as needed) to prevent it from getting stuck.

 Currently, it’s a simple block-stacking game.
-The game generates a series of random blocks and assigns a random speed defined in ´tetris.cfg´.
+The game generates a series of random blocks and assigns a random speed defined in ```tetris.cfg```.
 The blocks spawn one by one, and your goal is to successfully place all of them.
 You can edit the configuration file manually to customize the game.

 If a collision occurs at the spawn point (the blue area), the game resets.